karmaniverous/blog/_posts/2024-09-06-when-iteration-works.md

     <img src="{{ site.url }}{{ site.baseurl }}/assets/images/generic-abstractions.png">
 </figure>

-Yesterday I posted [a bit of a screed](/blog/generic-abstractions) about iteration and the use of abstraction & generic desgn.
+Yesterday I posted [a bit of a screed](/blog/generic-abstractions) about iteration and the use of abstraction & generic design.

 I left the ending a little ragged, as the act of writing it had focused my thoughts and opened up an avenue of approach to a solution.
 Which was really the point of writing the thing in the first place.